IvanGbackend/PHP-Calculator/README.md

-# PHP-Quiz
+# PHP-Calculator
-Easy quiz in php
+Easy calculator in php